Dining | Surveys | Trains | Programs for Businesses

 Surveys

-Joining the program is by invitation only.
-Here is how you can get an invitation:
+These pages describe how you can get an invitation:

 MyPoints MyPoints frequently offers points for surveys.
 You may read about the MyPoints program on my Click for Miles, Money, and Good Causes page in the Click for Miles section.